Daniil2321/fub_virus/README.md

-go to config.json and open this file, you will see the parameters *text* and *window_count*, the first is responsible for the window text, the second for the number of windows
+go to config.json and open this file, you will see the parameters *text* and *window_count*, the first is responsible for the window text, the second for the number of windows.

 **Attention**